Admiralty Forms, Guides, Filing & Fees

 Follow these steps to get admiralty forms and guides to help you complete the most commonly used forms.

 - Identify the form you require from the table below (for example, Form 15).

 - Fill out the form and save and print out the form on your own computer.

 A filing fee applies to some admiralty forms.
 If you cannot afford this fee you may be able to ask the Court to exempt you from having to pay it or to defer the time for its payment.
 You can get a form to ask the Court to either exempt or defer payment and information about the circumstances where an exemption or deferral can be given on the Exemptions and deferral of fees page or from the Registry.

 Filing and fees

-The fee for starting a proceeding under the Admiralty Act in the Federal Court is set by the Federal Court and Federal Circuit Court Regulation 2012. *
+The fee for starting a proceeding under the Admiralty Act in the Federal Court is set by the Federal Court and Federal Circuit and Family Court Regulations 2012. *